Collective nouns can use singular or plural verbs

 My reasoning for often choosing to use the plural verb form is that corporations are by definition, a collection of parts or a group of people.

-In the case of Amazon, there are multiple stores, such as Amazon.com, Amazon.co.uk, Amazon.ca and Amazon.de plus many more, so using the plural gives the sense of these multiple components.
+In the case of Amazon, there are multiple stores, such as Amazon.com, Amazon.co.uk, Amazon.ca and Amazon.de plus many more.
+When you use the plural, it gives the sense of these multiple components.

 Companies and corporations can be compared to the collective noun, team.